Commissioner update

 So far over 17,000 lawyers have applied to renew their practising certificate and we are working hard to process all the renewals received.

-Certificate pending?
-Once you have applied to renew it can take anywhere from a few days to a few months to issue a new certificate.
+Certificate pending? | Once you have applied to renew it can take anywhere from a few days to a few months to issue a new certificate.
 Reasons your certificate might be pending include:

-Haven’t renewed yet and not sure what to do?
-We have developed a range of resources to help you renew, including step-by-step guides, videos and frequently asked questions.
-Before sending your question to us, check that it hasn’t already been answered.
+Haven’t renewed yet and not sure what to do? | We have developed a range of resources to help you renew, including step-by-step guides, videos and frequently asked questions.
+Before sending your question to us, check that it hasn’t already been answered. |

-Not renewing?
-You need to let us know if you are not renewing.
+Not renewing? | You need to let us know if you are not renewing.
 Please log into LSB Online and click ‘Practising certificates’ and ‘Not renewing your practising certificate’ to let us know.
-This will remove you from our reminder list.
+This will remove you from our reminder list. |

-Paying by BPAY?
-Make sure you have left enough time for the payment to process before 30 June.
-Payment needs to be received by 30 June for your renewal application to be processed.
+Paying by BPAY? | Make sure you have left enough time for the payment to process before 30 June.
+Payment needs to be received by 30 June for your renewal application to be processed. |

-Left your application in draft?
-If your application isn’t submitted by 30 June your draft will be deleted and you will have to apply for a new practising certificate.
-You’ll also have to pay the 200% surcharge and won’t be able to practise until your new certificate is issued.
+Left your application in draft? | If your application isn’t submitted by 30 June your draft will be deleted and you will have to apply for a new practising certificate.
+You’ll also have to pay the 200% surcharge and won’t be able to practise until your new certificate is issued. |

-Are you subject to a Supervised Legal Practice (SLP) condition?
-If you want to have your SLP condition removed, to avoid delays in processing your practising certificate renewal you should: You will be notified when your condition has been removed and the condition will no longer appear on your practising certificate.
+Are you subject to a Supervised Legal Practice (SLP) condition? | If you want to have your SLP condition removed, to avoid delays in processing your practising certificate renewal you should:

-New CPD year – what to consideralt=""
+New CPD year – what to consider

 The new continuing professional development (CPD) year commenced on 1 April and you should be starting to consider how you will meet your education and professional development needs.